Winterswijkse berg FKT and Easter challenge

 The challenge was simple: Carry 80 dark chocolate Easter eggs up 13m of elevation.
 One by one.
 Wearing bunny ears.

 Why would anyone want to do the same hill 80 times, you may ask?
 I assumed it was for the same reason people do 24-hour races: Transcendence, a sense of calm and a deep understanding of what one is capable of.

 My personal motivation was mostly to do my running club’s Easter challenge: Complete any activity with 500m meters of elevation or more.
 Not being someone to waste an opportunity, I added a bit of flair and decided to do it on an official FKT vertical kilometer course.

 The FKT route, Winterswijkse Berg, seemed like the perfect place to travel to avoid any contact with other humans during the Covid19 epidemic.
 If only I had known how true that would turn out to be.

 After driving around a deserted caravan lot next to the berg, I finally decided to park the car in this extremely uncrowded parking.

 I wanted to make a time-lapse of the attempt because it seemed like a waste to do 80 hill repeats on your own with no one to see you doing them, wearing bunny ears.
 But I wasn’t sure if I could safely leave a phone on a tripod on one end of the course.

-I quickly realised two things; firstly this was Winterswijk and there was hardly anyone around to steal a phone and secondly, the hill was so short, I would be able to see my phone the whole time.
+I quickly realized two things; firstly this was Winterswijk and there was hardly anyone around to steal a phone and secondly, the hill was so short, I would be able to see my phone the whole time.